nf-core/website/sites/docs/src/content/docs/usage/configuration/introduction.md

   - A configuration profile to test the pipeline with a full-size test dataset

 :::note
 Some configuration files contain the definition of profiles that can be flexibly applied.
 For example, the `docker`, `singularity`, and `conda` profiles are defined in the `nextflow.config` file in the pipeline project directory.
+You should not need to manually edit any of these configuration files.
 :::

 Profiles are sets of configuration options that can be flexibly applied to a pipeline.